Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 They tend to have pretty small containers which aren’t ideal.
 But emptying them more often is the price you pay for a nifty little lightweight vacuum.

-They’re great if you vacuum a few times a week because there’s no fuss you just pull them out the cupboard and go.
+They’re great if you vacuum a few times a week because there’s no fuss.
+You just pull them out of the cupboard and go.
+More great stick vacuum cleaners here.

 Handheld vacuums are great for spot cleaning or getting hair off of sofas and upholstery.